South East Wales

 Map of a common definition of South East Wales, made up of ten local authorities.

-South East Wales is a loosely defined region of Wales generally corresponding to the preserved counties of Mid Glamorgan, South Glamorgan and Gwent.
+South East Wales is a geographic and statistical region of Wales generally corresponding to the preserved counties of Mid Glamorgan, South Glamorgan and Gwent.
 Highly urbanised, it includes the cities of Cardiff and Newport as well as large towns in the South Wales Valleys.

+Since 2025, the Office for National Statistics for its International Territorial Level classification, has used a "South East Wales" ITL2 region comprising the ten counties.

 Usage and definition

 The term South East Wales is used by the Welsh Government.

 In the Wales Spatial Plan, South East Wales is defined for statistical purposes as comprising the local authorities of Vale of Glamorgan, Rhondda Cynon Taf, Merthyr Tydfil, Caerphilly, Cardiff, Newport, Blaenau Gwent, Torfaen, Monmouthshire and Bridgend (i.e. the preserved counties of Mid Glamorgan, South Glamorgan and Gwent).
 This area has a population of about 1,430,000 (2007 estimate), just under half the total population of Wales.

 The South East Wales Biodiversity Records Centre definition of South East Wales includes the whole of the ancient counties of Glamorgan and Monmouthshire, an area which has a population of approximately 2 million (2007 estimate).

 The Wales Spatial Plan, a national planning policy document revised in 2008, states that the area "largely had a hand and fingers pattern of urban development over the last 150 years, reflecting its major role in the industrial revolution and the rapid expansion of the iron, coal and steel industries initially in the Heads of the Valleys, then within the South Wales Valleys, then on the coastal plain."

 The promotion of tourism in South East Wales is the responsibility of Capital Region Tourism, one of four regional tourism partnerships across Wales.

 In March 2017, ten local authorities in the region formed the Cardiff Capital Region, following the ratification of a regional city deal.

 In April 2021, a South West Wales Corporate Joint Committee was formed to allow the ten local councils in the region to collaborate in areas relating to economic well-being, strategic planning and the development of regional transport policies.

+Since 2025, the Office for National Statistics for its International Territorial Level classification, has used a "North Wales" ITL2 region comprising the ten counties, or specifically the four ITL3 regions of Central Valleys and Bridgend, Gwent Valleys, Monmouthshire and Newport, and Cardiff and Vale of Glamorgan.